 A comprehensive, community-informed and science-based framework for marine aquaculture growth in California

 Focused on marine algae and shellfish in state marine waters

 Also considering land-based, recirculating tank operations for marine algae, shellfish, and finfish

 A government mandate to grow aquaculture in the state of California

 A marine spatial plan or an aquaculture siting plan

 Best management regulations

-Project Timeline 2021 - Phase 1: Development of the plan Create a draft Action Plan based on input from the Aquaculture Leadership Team, aquaculture growth scenarios based on synthesis of the latest science, survey input and recommendations from a community advisory committee and a science advisory committee.
+Project Timeline 2021 - Phase 1: Development of the plan Create a draft Action Plan based on input from the Aquaculture Leadership Team, aquaculture growth scenarios based on synthesis of the latest science, survey input and recommendations from a community advisory group and a science advisory group.

 2022 - Phase 2: Community Engagement Refine the draft Action Plan with public input from regionally held community meetings.
 2023 - Phase 3: Refinement Incorporate recommendations from community meetings and the Aquaculture Leadership Team into a final Action Plan for the state of California.